playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/shader-chunk-migrations.md

 }
 ```

 This allows the engine to automatically pick the sampler uniform to use, thus potentially reducing the total number of samplers.
+But note, this is only supported for front-end chunks.

 ---
 #### *Engine v1.56*